tayfuncelik/paymentDelivery/README.md

 _Some notes or explaination of your solution..._
 ```
-I designed this system offline and online seperately from entity layer to service layer.
+I designed this system offline and online separately from entity layer to service layer.
 I took event messages and converted to neccessary object using Object Mapper.
 If I got any error I just send it to
 log system provider.